 Significance to patient care

-A critical element of the BEAUTY study is the development of patient-derived xenografts in which patients' tumor tissue is kept alive by implanting tumor cells into immune-compromised mice before and after chemotherapy.
+A critical element of the BEAUTY studies is the development of patient-derived xenografts in which patients' tumor tissue is kept alive by implanting tumor cells into immune-compromised mice before and after chemotherapy.
 The use of these mouse "avatars" allows Dr. Boughey and her colleagues to quickly determine whether the genetic alterations identified by sequencing are functional, with the initial focus on studying novel drugs and drug combinations for use in women with chemotherapy resistance.
-The laboratory studies for BEAUTY are being led by Liewei Wang, M.D., Ph.D., and Richard Weinshilboum, M.D., who co-lead the Mayo Clinic Pharmacogenomics Research Network.
+The laboratory studies for BEAUTY are led by Liewei Wang, M.D., Ph.D., and Richard Weinshilboum, M.D., who also co-lead the Mayo Clinic Pharmacogenomics Research Network.

-- Chair, Division of Surgery Research, Mayo Clinic, Rochester, Minn., 2014-present
+- Chair, Division of Surgery Research, Mayo Clinic, 2014-2021

-- Vice chair for research, Department of Surgery, Mayo Clinic, Rochester, Minn., 2014-present
+- Vice chair for research, Department of Surgery, Mayo Clinic, 2014-2021

 - Chair, Education Committee, American College of Surgeons Clinical Research Program, 2013-present

 - Medical director, Surgical Clinical Research Office, Mayo Clinic, 2012-present

 - Program director, Multidisciplinary Breast Pathology Fellowship, Mayo Clinic, 2008-present